 Companies can adopt different ways to track and report financial information to the stakeholders.
 While in the United States, the companies follow the US GAAP (Generally Accepted Accounting Principles) method of accounting.
 There are instances when companies adopt non-GAAP standards as well to report their financial information.
 On the other hand, some companies prefer to report the financial statement both ways.
 To better understand GAAP vs non-GAAP, let’s look at each method in detail.

 What is GAAP?

 As per the requirements of the SEC (Securities Exchange Commission), companies have to follow the GAAP method of accounting for consistency in reporting.
 GAAP lays down a uniform set of rules and formats and guidelines for item measurement, presentation, disclosure, and recognition.
 These are the minimum standards companies need to include in their financial reports.
 GAAP reports are in-line with the requirements of state and federal agencies.

 If a company wishes, it may add supplemental information, such as non-GAAP reports, for more information.
 This, in turn, helps analysts, shareholders, and other stakeholders to know about the true financial health of the company.

 What is non-GAAP?

 There is no specific definition of non-GAAP.
 It generally refers to any accounting method that is not GAAP, meaning measures that don’t follow the set standard calculation.
 One may also call non-GAAP as adjusted earnings.

-Companies can report non-GAAP accounting figures, provided they classify it as non-GAAP.
-Also, they must offer reconciliation between the adjusted and regular results or we can say explain the difference between GAAP vs non-GAAP figures.
+Companies can report non-GAAP accounting figures, provided they classify them as non-GAAP.
+Also, they must offer reconciliation between the adjusted and regular results, or we can say explain the difference between GAAP vs non-GAAP figures.

 EBITDA is calculated as – EBIT +Depreciation +Amortization.